 Media buyers crave for brand safety and strong consumer connections.
 We talked with Augusto Romano, CEO Digo Hispanic Media, about the important role trustworthy media properties play for brands who want to substantially engage consumers in a brand safe environment.
 “During this time filled with all sorts of pandemics: health, racial, and fake news, we are more committed than ever to provide the information our readers need, in the language they understand, and on the platforms they prefer,” Romano tells Portada.

 The crucial role of professional media properties for effective consumer engagement by brands can not be overstated, much less in the era of fake news.
-It’s all about brand safety, particularly when it comes to Multicultural Marketing.
+It’s all about brand safety in advertising, particularly when it comes to Multicultural Marketing.
 “Being a network owned and operated by the leading media companies in the Caribbean, we understand, and do not take lightly, the importance of being transparent and trustworthy to our Latino and Hispanic readers and to our clients,” Romano asserts.
 Digo currently is in the midst of an initiative of advertiser outreach called Good Brands Support the Truth.

 “At Digo, we’ve been loud and clear of our unique value proposition and have always offered brands and advertisers an environment free of fake news.
-Digo’s network is formed by the top Latam Publishers who are the first point of reference for Hispanics in the U.S. “We offer brands the opportunity to reach and connect, in brand-safe, culturally relevant & premium content sites, with a highly engaged and true premium Spanish dominant & bi-cultural U.S. Hispanic Audience.”
+Digo’s network is formed by the top Latam Publishers who are the first point of reference for Hispanics in the U.S. “We offer brands the opportunity to reach and connect, in brand safe, culturally relevant & premium content sites, with a highly engaged and true premium Spanish dominant & bi-cultural U.S. Hispanic Audience.”